E.g., 07/08/2026

 Samuel Davidoff-Gore

-Samuel Davidoff-Gore is an Associate Policy Analyst with MPI’s International Program, where he focuses on asylum and protection policy, forced displacement, and development approaches to refugee situations.
-In addition, he works on issues related to mobility and the COVID-19 pandemic, with a particular interest in the Middle East and North Africa.
+Samuel Davidoff-Gore was an Associate Policy Analyst with MPI’s International Program, where he focused on asylum and protection policy, forced displacement, and development approaches to refugee situations.
+In addition, he worked on issues related to mobility and the COVID-19 pandemic, with a particular interest in the Middle East and North Africa.

 Previously, Mr. Davidoff-Gore interned with MPI and with the German Marshall Fund of the United States’ migration team in Berlin.
 Prior to that, he worked at the International Foundation for Electoral Systems, supporting projects aimed at building the capacity of local electoral management bodies and promoting inclusive elections in Jordan and Libya.